The probability that a random triple of dice is transitive: Properties of the random variable Properties of the random variable (U,V)

 \begin{corollary} Let $A$ be a random die and let $\hat f$ be the characteristic function of the random variable $(U,V)$, which is uniformly distributed on the set $\{(g_A(j),j-(n+1)/2):j\in[n]\}$.
-Then with probability at least $1-n^{-5}$ over the choice of $A$ we have the bound
+Then, for sufficiently large $n$, with probability at least $1-n^{-5}$ over the choice of $A$ we have the bound

 for every $(\a,\be)\in[-1/2,1/2]^2$ such that either $|\a|\geq 10^7\log n/n$ or $|\be|\geq 10^9(\log n/n)^{3/2}$. \end{corollary}